About the Journal

 Unsolicited scientific review articles

 A review article should critically examine published literature in a specific field as an authoritative research analysis.
 It should organize, evaluate, and identify patterns and trends, synthesize the literature, identify research gaps, and recommend new research areas.
 Before submission, the author must provide the title, a detailed reason for the review, and its contents, including section titles and a list of references.
-A review will be considered if written by a verified expert with extensive knowledge based on original research in a particular subject area, backed by self-citations of research in the field reviewed.
+A review will only be considered if written by a verified expert with extensive knowledge based on original research in a particular subject area, backed by self-citations of research in the field reviewed.
 Like original research articles, unsolicited review articles will go through a peer review process, where experts will evaluate the article for its contribution, accuracy, and relevance.

 Review articles must comply with the Manuscript Template, though some sections should be excluded.
 Submission of a scientific review article must include ITEMS I, III as required, IV, and V.